 - Her goal was to join the CIA and use her "powers" to defend America, however time spent in the company of various right wing terrorist groups ultimately led to her being denied the job on security grounds.
 Fortunately she got involved with a Private Detective and embarked on a new career as an International Private Investigator which only needed a new extra skills in the realm of using her female attributes to help achieve her missions.

-- Master Chief from Halo is stated to be the "luckiest" of all the Spartans many times throughout the franchise.
-He is also the only known Spartan to survive (as the player-controlled hero).
+- Master Chief from Halo is stated to be the "luckiest" of all the Spartans many times throughout the franchise, having survived things that even others of his kind wouldn't be able to live through.